Barriers to participation

 Participation in sport often involves significant investment which can be a major barrier for Australians, particularly families where all members may wish to participate in a number of sports.
 Costs include fees, uniform, travel and equipment.

 Access can be a barrier that effects participation in many ways.
-It may include location (particularly in rural and remote locations), building accessibility for people with disabilities and special needs, availability of infrastructure or a lack of transportation.
+It may include location (particularly in rural and remote locations), building accessibility, availability of infrastructure or a lack of transportation.

 Even for well-designed activities, people may not know how or where to access participation opportunities.
 They may also have a narrow view of a sports offerings or poor association with a brand.